gvsu-sta631/activity02-slr/day02-assessing/README.md

 Since you are likely looking at the `README` (this page) on GitHub, nothing of importance for your work today was brought in.
-However, it is always a good habit to **pull** from GitHub before starting to work after taking a break.
+However, it is always a good habit to **pull** from GitHub before starting to work after taking a break..
 For example, if you were collaborating on a project with others, they might do work at different times than you (or even at the same time).
-It is always good to solve problems on your end before **push**ing to GitHub and causing more problems.
+It is always best practice to solve problems on your end (in your version) before **push**ing to GitHub as this will likely cause many problems.

 ## Train-test splits